IoTKETI/Mobius/README.md

 Eclipse Mosquitto™ is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 3.1 and 3.1.1.
 MQTT provides a lightweight method of carrying out messaging using a publish/subscribe model.
 This makes it suitable for "Internet of Things" messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers like the Arduino.

 - [Mobius](https://github.com/IoTKETI/Mobius/archive/master.zip)<br/>
 Mobius source codes are written in javascript.
-So it does not need any compilation or installation before running.
+So they don't need any compilation or installation before running.

 ## Configuration
 - Import SQL script<br/>